paypal/InnerSourceCommons/README.md

 # InnerSource Commons

 This repo primarily serves to host the pages for InnerSource Commons.
+The master branch holds the source and the gh-pages branch holds the [Jekyll](https://jekyllrb.com/) rendered output.

-If you'd like to add your case study to the collection, please submit a PR that updates collections.html
+## Contributing

-If you need to see something that isn't here, please submit an issue.
+TODO: Add contributing guidelines.